 Wellspring Homeschool Community is a Christian-run organization that embraces Biblical principles, looking to God to lead and guide as our community grows.
 We do not limit our membership to those who hold to the same beliefs, nor is it our goal to force these beliefs on others, but we want to be open in letting families know the Judeo-Christian beliefs upon which our group is built and run.
 We require that, while attending Wellspring functions, participants be respectful of this position in behavior, speech, and dress.
 Please click here for our Statement of Beliefs.

 How do I know if classes are cancelled due to inclement weather?

 What do I do if I have to miss a week of co-op?

 Since every parent fulfills a volunteer position each week, it is very important that you let us know if you need to miss co-op.
 We have made this very easy for you.
-Simply email us at: email@example.com and let us know.
+Simply log in to our Band app and let us know.

 I have been on the waiting list for some time now.
 Why am I not able to join and how soon do you see it opening up to new families?